Beach Blast (1992): Background

 In 1992 the Atlanta, Georgia based World Championship Wrestling (WCW) professional wrestling promotion increased their pay-per-view (PPV) shows from six in 1991 to seven in 1992.
 As part of the expansion WCW came up with the concept of "Beach Blast".
 As part of the show's beach theme the Mobile Civic Center was decked out like a beach, complete with sand dunes around the entrance. surfboards and other surfing images.

 The show took place only four days after WCW held Clash of the Champions XIX, free to cable subscribers.

 The show was one of the first major events held after Bill Watts had been put in charge of WCW and would be the first show where a number of Watts' new rules would be enforced, including any move that included jumping off the top rope would result in a disqualification.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Results

-Availability on the WWE Network
+Aftermath

+After Bill Watts took over WCW, several of his old-school Mid-South Wrestling rules were put into place, including removal of the mats around the ring, coming off the top rope became an automatic disqualification, and maintained the old NWA rule about throwing an opponent over the top rope was also an automatic disqualification.
+The "off the top rope" rule did not apply to NWA-sanctioned WCW matches (e.g. the NWA World Tag Team title tournament).

+Distribution

 WCW closed in 2001 and all rights to their television and PPV shows was bought by WWE, including the Beach Blast shows.
 With the launch of the WWE Network in 2014 the 1992 Beach Blast show became available on demand for network subscribers.
 Due to copyright concerns some of the theme songs originally used were initially replaced with generic music, notably the entrance music for Sting and The Steiner Brothers composed by Jimmy Papa.
 In March 2014, WWE restored the original music after an unsuccessful lawsuit by the composer.